Never be misled by others. Whether you're facing inward

 At the beginning of my student life, I chose to study Geometry, and Algebra therefore, for a simple reason.
 When I was still a child, I dreamed to become an artist, a painter or a sculptor.
 Later I discovered Mathematics, and I found out the same feelings through the infinitely malleable and ideal shape of a manifold, or the polished and perfect matter which Riemann surfaces are made of.
 When I have a pencil or a chalk in my hand, when I write on a blank sheet or a blackboard, when I plot a graph or I draw a commutative diagram, then I feel the same artistic sensations.

-Following Klein's point of view, for example, I can perceive that what we call a geometry is nothing else than the result of applying the action of a suitable group over an appropriate set: on changing the shape of a space, we modify the relationships among the objects, not really caring about the objects themselves.
-Moving its early steps from a basic intuition (i.e., the identity principle), Mathematics elevates itself focusing on the relations among a wider spectrum of entities, whereas it is important the way in which the objects at hand are related to each other and not their particular nature.
+Following Klein's point of view, for example, I could perceive that what we call a geometry is nothing but the result of an action of a suitable group over an appropriate set: on changing the shape of a space, we modify the relationships among the objects, not really caring about the objects themselves.
+Moving its early steps from a basic intuition (i.e., the identity principle between "things"), Mathematics elevates itself focusing on the relations among a wider spectrum of entities, whereas it is important the way in which the "things" at hand are related to each other and not their particular nature.

-What I do.So, pure mathematics is the art of recognizing patterns between objects, in such a way that two seemingly different entities (e.g. commutative rings and affine schemes, or pointed sets and sets with partial functions between them, or abelian simplicial groups and connective chain complexes of abelian groups) fall, in the end, in the same conceptual box (i.e. they are, in a suitable sense, different facets of the same "thing", whose real nature is hidden by the fog of our ignorance).
+What I do.So, pure mathematics is the art of recognizing patterns between objects, in such a way that two seemingly different entities (commutative rings and affine schemes, locally compact spaces and commutative C*-algebras, pointed sets and sets with partial functions between them, or abelian simplicial groups and chain complexes of abelian groups) fall, in the end, in the same conceptual box (i.e. they are, in a suitable sense, different facets of the same "thing", whose real nature is hidden by the fog of our ignorance).

 This point of view culminates, IMHO, in the mathematical theory of categories.